pulciux/ADND_script/README.md

 ```{r, engine='sh', count_lines}
 sh#/bash ADND.sh source_list.csv > available.txt
 ```
+In the example source.csv there is a list of commonly perceived positive words which can fit a domain name aiming to give positive content.
+Which ones of them still available?

 Now you can choose your new domain name without wasting time any more.